rstephenrrtx/sample-room-java/WeatherRoom.md

                 }
 ```

+#### Parse the returned data

+The HTTPS connection returns a string formatted as JSON.
+But there are several ways that JSON information could be categorized - which is correct for us?
+To figure that out, we need to go back to the service REST API page.

+We can start by looking at the details for the REST API.
+We find both a *Model* and *Example Value* entry.
+With *Model*, the data is described with field definitions.  *Example Value* shows us what the data would really look like.

+In our example, the returned data contains two JSON objects.
+The first is named *metadata* while the second is *observation*.
+If you look at the data for the "3-Day Intraday Forecast by Postal Code" API you will see two objects are returned but the second is a JSONArray.

 Now that we have a good return, let's get the data, format it, and display the current weather conditions.
 ```java
                 //We have the connection conn, get the data stream using createReader